tailscale/tailscale/api.md

 }
 ```

-If there are DNS servers, Tailscale returns the MagicDNS status:
+If there are DNS servers, this returns the MagicDNS status:

 ``` jsonc
 {